Managing Relocation Depression

 • Small decorative items to put on shelves

-• Photos of your parents, friends, or other people who make you feel supported
+• Photos of your parents, friends, or other people who support you

 Create a space in your house where you can sit or lie down to feel comfortable.
 It may be a reading nook, a unique recliner, or a beanbag chair you can fall into.
 When feeling stressed, overwhelmed, or depressed, spend some time in that area participating in a calming activity, such as meditating or reading.
 Making your new house feel like home may take some time, but it is possible.